+Departmental Seminars are held during term throughout the year at 12.45 on Mondays.
 Michaelmas term seminars will be held via a combination of Microsoft Teams and inperson attendance, with details for Hilary and Trinity terms to follow.
 See the departmental website for further details.
-Attendance at the

-Monday Departmental Seminars is mandatory for all taught course students.
+Attendance is mandatory for all taught course students.
 Students are highly encouraged to attend the Nuffield College Sociology Seminars.
 Details are available on the Nuffield College website.